B4dT0bi/texel/readme.txt

 OwnBook

-  When set to true, Texel uses a small built in opening book.
+  When set to true, Texel uses its own opening book.
 When set to false, Texel relies on the GUI to handle the opening book.

+BookFile

+  If set to the file name of an existing polyglot opening book file, Texel uses this book when OwnBook is set to true.
+If set to an empty string, Texel uses its own small built in book when OwnBook is true.
+BookFile is not used when OwnBook is false.
+An opening book called texelbook.bin is included in this distribution.

 Ponder